sawall/siglican/README.md

 ========

-A static gallery generator plugin for Pelican, based on the Sigal Colorbox/Galleria generator by Simon Conseil.
+A static gallery generator plugin for Pelican, based on the Sigal Colorbox/Galleria static site generator.

 ##How To
+1. Put the contents of this folder into your Pelican plugins directory.
+Add 'siglican' to PLUGINS in pelicanconf.py.
-1. Create a 'siglican' directory in your base directory (at the same level as 'content'.
+2. Create a 'siglican' directory in your base directory, at the same level as 'content'.
+Drag 'colorbox' or 'galleria' from the 'themes' directory into this folder.
+Also create an 'images' subdirectory under 'siglican'.

-2. Create an 'images' directory under siglican.
-Folders under this level are albums.
+   /site
+     /content/*
+     /plugins/siglican
+     /siglican
+       /images
+          /album1
+          /album2
+          /...
+       /theme

 3. Create album and image metadata, as desired.
-4. Create theme directory inside of 'siglican'.
+5. Create theme directory inside of 'siglican'.
 Use the colorbox or galleria theme as a starting point.
 Make sure that your Pelican theme's base.html template has a 'head' block defined before </head>.